 Turfgrasses – There are some grasses used for lawns that make good groundcovers for Japanese Gardens.
 My favorite is a cultivar of Zoysia tenuifolia called “Emerald”.
 It has a fine blade and tolerates short cutting to mimic the look of moss.
 This grass can escape its bounds and become a maintenance problem if not contained by hardscape or at least 6″ deep barriers such as steel edging.

-Inland Seaoats – Chasmanthium latifolium is native to creeks and lowlands where it holds soil on slopes and add grace to streamsides and hillocks.
-Inland Seaoats grow to a height of 24 inches counting the seed stalks, perhaps too tall to be considered a groundcover.
+Inland Seaoats – An example of ornamental native grasses is Chasmanthium latifolium, or Inland Seaoats.
+Native to creeks and lowlands where it holds soil on slopes and add grace to streamsides and hillocks, this graceful grass grow to a height of 24 inches counting the seed stalks, perhaps too tall to be considered a groundcover.
 If the abundant seeds are allowed to drop, it can be invasive in moist landscapes.

 Ajuga – A low groundcover with spatula-shaped leaves of green and purple and seasonal spikes of blue flowers.
 There are varieties with large leaves, but I prefer the old small-leaved Ajuga repens.
 A medium to fast spreader, it is easily controlled.